puppetlabs-toy-chest/puppetlabs-debbuilder/README.md

 #### debbuilder::setup::cow\_exec ####

   This defined type adds a cow for both i386 and amd64 arches for a given debian or ubuntu variety.
+It will only build the amd64 cow if on an amd64 machine, as a 64-bit cow will not function on a 32-bit machine.
 It also includes nightly cron jobs that keep the cow up to date using the default repos.
 It takes an optional parameter of cow\_root, which defaults to /var/cache/pbuilder to customize the basepath for the created cows.

 #### debbuilder::setup::file\_on\_disk ####